-The Township has two major governmental funds, the general fund and the road fund.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for these two major funds.
+The Township has three major governmental funds, the general fund, road fund, and ARPA fund.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for these three major funds.